-- 1. If necessary, install and register the Geodetic DataBlade module or install the spatial extension, if you chose not to install it with the database server. - 2.
+- 1. If necessary, install the spatial extension, if you chose not to install it with the database server. - 2.
 Run WFSSetup as described in "WFSSetup program" on page 25-9. - 3.
 Run WFSRegister on the tables on which you want to use the web feature service.
 See "WFSRegister UDR" on page 25-9 for details. - 4.
 Edit the web server configuration file, httpd.conf, in /local0/IBMIHS/conf and add the following line so the web server can find the CGI program: ScriptAlias /mywfs "/local0/IBMIHS/mywfs/" Other web servers might use somewhat different configuration formats.
 See your web server documentation for configuration details.